Macron seeks climate financing after U.S. withdrawal from Paris accord

 Macron is hosting the “One Planet” summit on the two-year anniversary of the Paris climate accord, which saw nearly 200 governments agree to end their heavy reliance on fossil fuels and limit further global warming.

-Macron will want to show that progress toward those hard-fought goals is being made, even after President Donald Trump said in June that he was withdrawing the United States from the pact.
+Macron will want to show that progress towards those hard-fought goals is being made, even after President Donald Trump said in June that he was withdrawing the United States from the pact.

 Developing nations say that the rich are not on track with a broader commitment in the Paris accord for rich economies to provide $100 billion a year by 2020 - from public and private sources alike - to help developing countries switch from fossil fuels to greener energy sources and adapt to the effects of climate change.